-Andrew Ducrow (1793–1842) was known as "the Colossus of equestrians" and was an important performer of early years of circus.
+Andrew Ducrow (1793–1842) was known as "the Colossus of equestrians" and was an important performer of the early years of the circus.

-On 8 of June 1841 “Astley's Amphitheatre” completely burned in a fire.
+On 8 June 1841, “Astley's Amphitheatre” completely burned in a fire.
 Andrew Ducrow suffered a nervous breakdown because of this and died a year later.